mnz1988/stable-diffusion-guide/README.md

 # Getting Started <a name="start"></a>[▲](#index)

-Before or after generating your first few images, here are several useful steps you can follow to improve your experience and results.
+Before or after generating your first few images, you will want to take a look at the information below to improve your experience and results.

 1. **Models** <a name="model"></a>[▲](#index)